Andrew Carnegie Fellows: The Jury

 A native of Tidewater, Virginia, Mr. Lewis earned an undergraduate degree in history and psychology from Concordia College in Moorhead, Minnesota, and a Ph.D. in history from the University of Minnesota.
 He has been a fellow of the American Academy of Arts and Sciences since 2008.

-In 2016, Mr. Lewis was named an honorary Doctor of Humane Letters by Carnegie Mellon University.
-He was previously awarded an honorary Doctor of Humane Letters from Rutgers University-Newark and an honorary Doctor of Humane Letters from Dartmouth College in 2015; he also received an honorary Doctor of Humanities from Concordia College in 2002; Outstanding Achievement Award from the University of Minnesota in 2001; and the Harold R. Johnson Diversity Service Award from the University of Michigan in 1999.
+This March, the Detroit Symphony Orchestra recognized his contribution to the celebration of classical music with the Classical Roots Award.
+In 2017, Mr. Lewis was named an honorary Doctor of Humane Letters by both Clark University and Southwestern University.
+The previous year, Carnegie Mellon University honored him with an honorary Doctor of Humane Letters degree.
+He was previously awarded an honorary Doctor of Humane Letters from Rutgers University-Newark and an honorary Doctor of Humane Letters from Dartmouth College in 2015.
+He also received an honorary Doctor of Humanities from Concordia College in 2002; an Outstanding Achievement Award from the University of Minnesota in 2001; and the Harold R. Johnson Diversity Service Award from the University of Michigan in 1999.

 Marcia McNutt is a geophysicist and president of the National Academy of Sciences.
 From 2013 to 2016, she served as editor-in-chief of the Science journals.
 Prior to joining Science, she was director of the U.S. Geological Survey (USGS) from 2009 to 2013.
 During her tenure, the USGS responded to a number of major disasters, including earthquakes in Haiti, Chile, and Japan, and the Deepwater Horizon oil spill.
 McNutt led a team of government scientists and engineers at BP headquarters in Houston who helped contain the oil and cap the well.
 She directed the flow rate technical group that estimated the rate of oil discharge during the spill’s active phase.
 For her contributions, she was awarded the U.S. Coast Guard’s Meritorious Service Medal.